Mr. Mulliner

 Mr. Mulliner is a fictional character from the short stories of P. G. Wodehouse.
 Mr. Mulliner is a loquacious pub raconteur who, no matter what the topic of conversation, can find an appropriate (if improbable) story about a member of his family to match it.

 Like much of Wodehouse's work, the Mr. Mulliner stories were originally written for magazine publication.
-Thirty-seven of the 41 overall Mulliner stories were originally published between 1926 and 1937.
-The final four stories appeared much later, being published between 1958 and 1972.
+Thirty-eight of the 43 overall Mulliner stories were originally published between 1926 and 1937.
+After one brief 1940 anecdote, the final four stories appeared much later, being published between 1958 and 1972.

 Overview

 Like his fellow Wodehouse character, the Oldest Member, the raconteur Mr. Mulliner can turn any conversation into a "recollection", or funny story.
-A habitué of the Angler's Rest pub, his fellow drinkers are identified only by their beverages.
-(Mr. Mulliner is a Hot Scotch and Lemon.)
 Wodehouse revealed in an introduction that he devised Mr. Mulliner after collecting notebooks full of ideas that could not be used because they were too outlandish, until he had the happy notion of a fisherman whose veracity could be doubted.

+In the first Mr. Mulliner story "The Truth About George", Wodehouse provides a description of Mr. Mulliner as "a short, stout, comfortable man of middle age" with eyes that are "large and round and earnest" and full of "extraordinarily childlike candor."
+A habitué of the Angler's Rest pub, where his fellow drinkers are identified only by their beverages, Mr. Mulliner is a "hot Scotch and lemon".

 The tales of Mulliner all involve one of his relations: there are dozens upon dozens of cousins, nieces, and nephews.
 These include stories about loves lost, found and rekindled; fortunes made and lost; and opportunities grasped or missed.
-They take place across the globe: Los Angeles's Hollywood and the English Country House are the settings for many.
+They take place across the globe: Los Angeles's Hollywood and the English country house are the settings for many.

-Two Mulliner stores ("Gala Night" and "The Rise of Minna Nordstrom") are not primarily about one of Mr. Mulliner's relatives.
+Two Mulliner stories ("Gala Night" and "The Rise of Minna Nordstrom") are not primarily about one of Mr. Mulliner's relatives.
 However, in these two cases, Mr. Mulliner states that the stories were told to him by relatives; he is therefore reporting a story told to him by a relation, rather than a story about a relation.